 Mold and mildew reproduce via microscopic cells called spores that float through the air until they find another secluded, moist surface.
 A single mold colony can create millions of spores at a time, depending on the species.

 While these tiny cells might not seem like a big deal, they do spell trouble for your sinuses.
 Even the most innocuous mold species can cause irritating allergic reactions.
 Other species, like black mold, produce toxins that lead to more serious health problems, such as poisoning.

 To keep the mold and mildew under control, you have to reduce the heat and humidity inside your home.
 An air conditioner takes care of this task for you.
 When you install an air conditioner from your home, you decrease air contaminants and moisture that cause irritating allergy symptoms.

 Ways Air Conditioners Control Humidity

 As a result, you can keep Seattle’s wet weather at bay and control the mold growth in your home.
-You won’t experience as many allergy systems-and you won’t have to spend as much time scrubbing mildew colonies either.
+You won’t experience as many allergy symptoms, and you won’t have to spend as much time scrubbing away mildew colonies either.